 s.58 (3) of the act reads as follows: –

-“Battery of a child causing actual bodily harm to the child cannot be justified in any civil proceedings on the ground that it constituted reasonable punishment”.
+“Battery of a child causing actual bodily harm to the child cannot be justified in any civil proceedings on the grounds that it constituted reasonable punishment”.

 Copyright © 2018 by Dyarne Ward